 In 2017 Bede Academy became the Regional Champion in the National Pupil Premium Awards, as a result of the impact of the high quality intervention and provision for disadvantaged students.

 Destinations for disadvantaged students continue to demonstrate the impact of high quality CEIAG and aspirations.
 In 2017, 88% of disadvantaged students in Key Stage 5 progressed to University, and in Key Stage 4 92% of disadvantaged students went on to further study.
 There were no students leaving the Academy NEET.

 The Pupil Premium allocation for the current (and previous) academic year.

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged students and close the gap between them and their peers.

-In the academic year 2016-2017 Bede Academy will receive £275,825 for this purpose.
-This funding will continue to be spent on addressing the 6 identified barriers to progress, with the expansion of the mentoring programme for disadvantaged students given the high level of success demonstrated in 2015-2016.
+In the academic year 2017-2018 Bede Academy will receive £285,450 for this purpose.
+This funding will continue to be spent on addressing 8 identified barriers to progress, with the continued provision of interventions to accelerate progress and inclusion of strategies to enhance parental engagement and support

 Details of how the pupil premium will be spent can be found here.